Why Create Sitemaps and Wireframes Before the Visual Design?

 Creating a sitemap before the design starts has several benefits.

-- A sitemap allows your team to prioritize what’s important.
+- A sitemap allows your team to prioritize what content and pages are most important.
 By visually presenting all of your site content to the team, it’s easier to talk about how user flow matches with website goals.
 Take this opportunity to eliminate any clutter that might confuse or distract your customers.
 Clearly identifying your website’s purpose will lead to a more effective site.

 - You avoid creating duplicate content.
 Duplicate content is a waste of time and resources, and a detractor for search engine optimization.
 Updating content located in multiple places across your site is a chore.
 Simplifying the site structure lightens the load for your entire team.

-- Organizing content makes your site more user-friendly.
+- Carefully organized content makes your site more user-friendly.
 The most important element to consider when designing your site is the user.
 If your site isn’t user-friendly, visitors won’t stick around to fill out your contact form or make a purchase.

 - It makes your site more SEO friendly.
-While sitemaps aren’t touted as an SEO tool, they do inform the eventual structure of the sitemap that Google will read from your website, and a cleaner structure can make it easier for Google to search and index your website.
+While planning sitemaps aren’t touted as an SEO tool, they do inform the eventual structure of the sitemap that Google will read from your website, and a cleaner structure can make it easier for Google to search and index your website.
 This helps web pages rank faster and can give you an SEO boost.

 If you’re planning the design or redesign of your website with or without a professional web design company, you may be curious about what a sitemap looks like.
 Below is an example sitemap to get you started.

-Wireframes are a way to visualize website design at the structural level.
+Wireframes are a way to visualize individual website pages at the structural level.
 They could be compared to framing a house since they help form your website.
-Wireframes give your team a preview of the content of each page.
-They focus on on the page layout and don’t include design elements.
+Wireframes give your team a preview of the content blocks, features, and functionality of each page.
+They start to hint at overall page layout but don’t include design elements.
 This tool lets your team provide input and stay focused on structural elements before getting caught up in the excitement of the visual design phase.